 Is it possible to publish too much?

 Yesterday, I wrote about the effects of the pressure to publish, which has to concerns about research quality.
-Shortly after posting that blog post, I came across a story about an academic who is credited with 2,215 publications since 1953 (or one paper every ten days over sixty-one years).
+Shortly after posting that blog post, I came across a story about an academic who has 2,215 publications in his name since 1953 (or one paper every ten days over sixty-one years).
 If you are wondering how that might be possible, here are some explanations:

 First is group size.
 If you have 36 subordinates, each publishing one first author paper a year […], you easily get a paper every ten days. […] Second is collaborations.
 If you’re highly collaborative, other groups could be doing the bulk of the work and writing, while you contribute a section related to your expertise, but which still is enough to warrant a co-authorship. […] Finally is courtesy authorship.
 They’re increasingly frowned upon these days, but especially in the past there were people who got co-authorship simply for providing materials or being the department chair.